dextr-cloud/dextr-docs/docs/_pages/setup-guide.md

   nav: "docs"
 ---

-Setting up Dextr Flex is simple and can be done on your own schedule.
-The majority of the setup is done through the onboarding process, however, given the evolution of features in Dextr, the following steps will provide access to additional features within Dextr.
+Setting up ConectPath is simple and can be done on your own schedule.
+The majority of the setup is done through the onboarding process, however, given the evolution of features in ConectPath, the following steps will provide access to additional features within ConectPath.

 #### 1 - Add CORS Policy (required for viewing reports)

-Add **https://go.dextrflex.com** to the CORS bucket policy on the bucket that stores your Dextr reports.
-This can be located by looking in Dextr > Settings > Instance Details > Reporting Bucket.
+Add **https://go.dextrflex.com** to the CORS bucket policy on the bucket that stores your ConectPath reports.
+This can be located by looking in ConectPath > Settings > Instance Details > Reporting Bucket.

 [![Reporting bucket](/assets/images/Migration/reporting-bucket.jpg)](/assets/images/Migration/reporting-bucket.jpg)
 [![CORS policy](/assets/images/Migration/cors.jpg)](/assets/images/Migration/cors.jpg)